rapideditor/country-coder/README.md

 - `emojiFlag`: `string`, the emoji flag sequence derived from this feature's ISO 3166-1 alpha-2 code
 - `aliases`: `[string]`, additional identifiers which can be used to look up this feature
 - `country`: `string`, for features entirely within a country, the ISO 3166-1 alpha-2 code for that country
-- `groups`: `[string]`, the ISO 3166-1 alpha-2 or M49 codes of other features this feature is entirely within, other than its country
+- `groups`: `[string]`, the ISO 3166-1 alpha-2 or M49 codes of other features this feature is entirely within
+- `members`: `[string]`, the ISO 3166-1 alpha-2 or M49 codes of other features this feature entirely contains, the inverse of `groups`
 - `isoStatus`: `string`, the status of this feature's ISO 3166-1 code(s), if any
     - `official`: officially-assigned
     - `excRes`: exceptionally-reserved